Make Workbooks Compatible Between Versions

 There are no compatibility issues with maintenance releases—for example, between Tableau Desktop version 10.2.1 and Tableau Server version 10.2.2.

 There is one exception.
 Tableau sometimes introduces new connector support with a maintenance release.
 This can introduce compatibility issues between Tableau Desktop and Tableau Server if Tableau Desktop has been upgraded but Tableau Server hasn't been.

-For example, suppose Amanda creates a Tableau workbook with version 10.0 of Tableau Desktop and sends it to Zachary, who has version 10.2 of Tableau Desktop.
-Zachary will be able to open that workbook.
-He'll see this message:
+For example, suppose Amanda creates a Tableau workbook with version 10.3 of Tableau Desktop and sends it to Zachary, who has version 10.5 of Tableau Desktop.
+Zachary will be able to open that workbook, but he'll see this warning message:

 The workbook will be upgraded when it is saved.
 The upgraded file can't be read by earlier versions of the application.

-Now suppose that Zachary edits the workbook and sends it back to Amanda.
-When Amanda tries to open it in Tableau Desktop version 10.0, the load will fail, because the workbook is now a 10.2 workbook.
+If Zachary edits and saves the workbook and sends it back to Amanda, he will need to downgrade the workbook first so that she can open it.
+If not, the load will fail when Amanda tries to open it in Tableau Desktop version 10.3, because the workbook is now a 10.5 workbook.

 A workbook created with any version of Tableau Desktop can connect to any supported version of Tableau Server.
 But once you are connected, compatibility can be an issue depending on the version you are using and the action you're performing.